Japanese cryptology from the 1500s to Meiji: The two-letter, ten-chart code

 Yardley also describes the Japanese system of sectioning their messages but does not make it clear if this applies to the two-letter, ten-chart code.
 Takagawa's description of Hyakutake's code does not mention any sectioning but otherwise closely matches Yardley's account.
 It is possible then that sectioning was not a part of Hyakutake's new system.
 Which code systems involved sectioning and when the systems were used is not clear.
 Michael Smith mentions in The Emperor's Codes that British codebreakers were surprised by the appearance of sectioning in Japanese codes around 1937.
 The British had been reading some Japanese codes since at least as far back as the Washington Naval Conference.
 If they did not see sectioning in Army codes until 1937, in which code did Yardley see sectioning during his time at America's Black Chamber?
 Further research is necessary to answer that question.

 It is clear from Yardley's description that Hyakutake's new system was not very effective.
 The system used 10 charts, each with 26 rows and columns labeled from a to z.
 This gives 626 two-letter code groups.
 Most words and phrases will not be in the code and must be spelled out in kana.
 In this respect it is similar to, but larger than, the first Japanese code that Yardley broke in 1919.
 The difference is that this time however there were ten codes instead of just one.

 Basically, Hyakutake created a poly-code system where the code changes every few words.
 This is just a code version of a polyalphabetic substitution cipher.
 Polyalphabetic ciphers use several different enciphering alphabets and change between them at some interval, usually after every letter.
 The strength of a polyalphabetic cipher comes from how many alphabets it uses to encipher, how often it switches between them, and how it switches between them (at random or following some pattern for example).
-The Vigenere is probably the most famous example of a polyalphabetic substitution cipher.
+The Vigenère cipher is probably the most famous example of a polyalphabetic substitution cipher.
 The famous cipher machines of World War II encipher in a polyalphabetic system.
 Their strength came from the enormous number of well-mixed alphabets that they used and the fairly random way of switching between them.

 With a bit of luck, experienced cryptanalysts have been able to break polyalphabetic ciphers for centuries.
 From the late 19th century they did not even need luck – Auguste Kerckhoffs published a general solution for polyalphabetic ciphers in 1883 in his book La Cryptographie militaire.